lastzero/sympathy/src/Sympathy/Db/README.md

 ------
 **Models** (also called "Business Models" or "Business Objects") are logically located between **Controllers** - which render views and validate user input - and **Data Access Objects** (DAOs), that are low-level interfaces to a storage backend or Web service.

 Public interfaces of models are high-level and should reflect all use cases within their domain.
-There is a number of standard use-cases (CRUD - create, read, update, delete) that are pre-implemented in the base class `Sympathy\Db\Model`:
+There are a number of standard use-cases that are pre-implemented in the base class `Sympathy\Db\Model`:
 - `factory ($name = '', Dao $dao = null)`: Create a new model instance
 - `find ($id)`: Find a record by primary key
 - `reload ()`: Reload values from database